dzfrias/gsearch.nvim/README.md

 require("gsearch").setup {
   -- Set to false to disable the plugin enabled = true,
+  -- Whether to include what's in your Telescope prompt in the list of -- suggestions raw_included = true,
   -- The key to use to Google search for what's in your Telescope prompt -- without using one of the suggestions open_raw_key = "<s-CR>",